nextflow-io/training/docs/nf_customize/03_execution.md

 }
 ```

-Every nf-core pipeline also comes with a `test` profile.
+Every nf-core pipeline comes with a `test` profile.
 This is a minimal set of configuration settings for the pipeline to run using a small test dataset that is hosted on the [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repository.

 As the `test` profile is expected to run it can be used to help diagnose local issues before you scale up your analysis.